KeithRieck/opencv_java/README.md

 OpenCV can be downloaded from http://opencv.org.
-Your download will contain the native library files (which will be different for each operating system) but you will also to compile the Java interfaces into a JAR file.
+Your download will contain the native library files (which will be different for each operating system) but you will also to compile the Java interfaces into a JAR file..

 You'll need to use cmake to create the Makefile and then make the JAR file in $OPENCV_HOME/bin/opencv-300.jar